 Guy Roy - The immensity of Charlevoix

-His date and place of birth
+Date and place of birth

-“When I started painting, I quickly discovered what interested me in painting.
-I can sum up my approach and my journey as a painter in these few words: immensity of nature, colors, light, contrasts, depth and audacity.
-I have always loved painting the splendor of landscapes.
-It is for this reason that I have painted and that I continue to paint large paintings in order to show how big nature is and how small we humans are.
+For Guy Roy, painting rhymes with nature, so much so that most of his works represent the Quebec landscape.
+"When I started painting, I quickly discovered what interested me in painting.
+I can summarize my approach and my path as a painter in these few words: immensity of nature, colors, light, contrasts, depth and boldness.
+I have always loved to paint the splendor of landscapes.
+That is why I have painted and continue to paint large pictures to show how big nature is and how small we humans are."